Osmaston, Tasmania

 Osmaston is a rural locality in the local government area of Meander Valley in the Launceston region of Tasmania.
 It is located about 45 km south-west of the town of Launceston.
-The 2016 census determined a population of 88 for the state suburb of Osmaston.
+According to the 2021 Australian census, the population consists of 96 people in Osmaston.

 History

 Osmaston was gazetted as a locality in 1968.

 Geography

 Quamby Brook (the watercourse) forms the north-western, northern, and north-eastern boundaries.

 Road infrastructure

 The C501 route (Osmaston Road) passes through from east to west.
 The C502 route (Exton Road / Bogan Road) passes through the north-west corner from north to south, where it intersects with C501.